bwz3rbot/Reddit-Flair-CommandBot/README.md

-# Reddit Bot Flair Update Command Bot
+# Reddit Bot Flair Randomizer Command Bot
 This bot will follow a thread and __must have admin rights__ for setting suggested sort to new.\
 Its purpose is to have a thread on your own subreddit where users can submit commands to update their user flairs.

 ## About <a name = "about"></a>

 This bot __must have admin rights__ on the sub for setting the suggested sort to new.\
 It will get the most recent top level comments from a specific thread which will be defined in the pw.env file.\
-Each time a new comment is found it will validate the command and will update the user flair accordingly.
+Each time a new comment is found it will validate the command and will update the user flair to a random flair as defined in the pw.env file.

 ### Prerequisites